expo/expo/docs/pages/guides/config-plugins.md

 Be careful using `withDangerousMod` as it is subject to change in the future.
 The order with which it gets executed is not reliable either.
-Currently dangerous mods run first before all other modifiers, this is because we use dangerous mods internally for large file system refactoring like when the package name changes.
+Currently, dangerous mods run first before all other modifiers, this is because we use dangerous mods internally for large file system refactoring like when the package name changes.

 ## Plugin module resolution